davidgonmar/attention-is-all-you-need/README.md

 At runtime, the order in which the batches are processed is shuffled, but the batches themselves remain constant.

 Each batch is then padded to the maximum length of the batch.

+### Evaluating the model
+The evaluation script will load the latest checkpoint and run the evaluation process.
+It will report the cross-entropy loss and the BLEU score.
+In order to evaluate the model, a setup similar to the one in the paper is used.

+### Tokenizing
+I used the same tokenizer as the one used in the original paper, but with a WordPiece model instead of a Byte-Pair Encoding model.

 ## Citations